 5.1.3.
 Make every effort to contact the parent or caregiver who is not in the Library to come and pick up the child.

 5.1.4.
 If the parent or caregiver cannot be located within 30 minutes, staff will contact local law enforcement.

 5.2.
-Children left at the Library after closing:
+If a youth is left at the Library after closing:

 5.2.3.
-UNDER NO CIRCUMSTANCES will library staff transport or take the child away from the library building.
+UNDER NO CIRCUMSTANCES will library staff transport or take youth away from the library building.